 Servings: 6 Total time: 45 mins Difficulty: beginner

-Sweet potato noodles, called japchae in Korea, are transparent and I usually find them in Asian grocery stores.
-This dish of fried noodles with various vegetables is generally served as a side dish, hot or cold.
-What makes these noodles unique is their slightly springy texture and ability to absorb flavors.
-It is a dish that I make often because it is easy to adapt: it can be prepared with or without meat to suit all diets.
+Sweet potato noodles, called japchae in Korea, are translucent and I usually find them in Asian grocery stores.
+This stir-fried noodle dish with various vegetables is generally served as a side dish, hot or cold.
+What makes these noodles unique is their slightly chewy texture and their ability to absorb flavors.
+It's a dish I make often because it's easy to adapt: it can be prepared with or without meat to suit all dietary needs.

 Japchae (Korea)